 The first and most noticeable benefit is that protection dogs make the home a much safer place.
 In fact, top security companies report that burglars are much more likely to avoid homes that feature large, intimidating guard dogs.

 While dogs like German Shepherds look intimidating to strangers, they bond intensely to their family.
 Although these dogs are friendly and approachable in public, they will spring into action if someone threatens or harasses their master, and bond inseparably to children.
-This offers an additional level of protection for the special needs child and more peace of mind for the household as a whole.

 Here are the top five benefits of owning a police-trained dog: